Aleksandr Druz: Svoya igra (Russian version of Jeopardy!)

 He twice became a champion in the Russian TV gameshow Svoya igra (1995, 2003).

 In the history of the TV game, he scored the maximum number of points in one game – 120,001.
 During the game, the score on the scoreboard exceeded 100,000 even before the end of the 3rd round, and the host of the program Petr Kuleshov had to glue a piece of paper with on it with a marker number "+100000", and the score on the scoreboard began to be kept from scratch, since the creators of the program did not expect that someone would be able to collect a six-figure sum.
 He broke his own record set by him earlier – 80 074.
 The record has been held from 2003 to the present.

 Television

 Author and anchorman of gameshows and other programs on various Russian TV channels.

 Controversy

-Drouz appeared on the Russian version of Who Wants To Be A Millionaire?, known as Kto khochet stat' millionerom? on December 22, 2018 with Viktor Sidnev.
-They won 200,000 rubles but they cheated so their winnings were stripped.
+Drouz appeared on the Russian version of Who Wants To Be A Millionaire?, known as Kto khochet stat' millionerom? on 22 December 2018 with Viktor Sidnev.
+He won 200,000 rubles but the winnings were not granted on due to allegations of misconduct.